Term runs until July 15, 2025

 Dr. Annette Hoffmann is the manager of the Department of Ecology's Environmental Assessment Program.
 She has a doctorate in biostatistics from the University of Washington and 24 years of experience with the Washington Department of Fish and Wildlife where she led statistical analysis of salmon data, served on numerous salmon committees, co-managed fisheries with tribal governments, and oversaw state hatcheries throughout western Washington.

 Washington Department of Transportation

-Susan Kanzler is the designee for the Washington Department of Transportation, where she is the fish passage coordinator.
+Susan Kanzler is the fish passage coordinator the Washington Department of Transportation.
 Ms. Kanzler is a biologist with 24 years of experience working for the State of Washington.
 Before joining the department, she worked in the field of fish passage and salmon habitat restoration for the Washington Department of Fish and Wildlife.
 In addition to other duties there, she served as a technical reviewer of fish passage project proposals being submitted to the Salmon Recovery Funding Board.
 When she’s not planning fish barrier corrections at state highway crossings, Ms. Kanzler enjoys gardening, hiking, paddleboarding, and volunteering with her two teenage kids to plant vegetation along streams.
 She received her bachelor of science degree in environmental science from The Evergreen State College in Olympia, Washington.